 Tsum Valley Trek September – November USD 40 per person/week USD 7 per person/day (beyond 1 week) December – August USD 30 per person/week USD 7 per person/day (beyond 1 week)

-NOTE: Tour Operator Service Charge will be applicable in the above rates.
+NOTE: Tour Operator Service Charge will be applicable to the above rates.
 For more information, check our Nepal permits page.

 Booking the Manaslu Tsum Valley Trek